syne-tune/syne-tune/docs/source/tutorials/developer/wrap_code.rst

    uses the built-in exclusion list, properly deals with configuration spaces of finite size, and uses the random generator seeded in a consistent and reproducible way.

+   We also recommend to implement the ``restrict_configurations`` argument, unless this is hard to do for your scheduler.
+Often, a scheduler can be made to score a certain number of configurations and return the best.
+If so, you use ``self._get_random_config()`` to select the configurations to score, which take care of ``restrict_configurations``.

 HyperparameterRanges
 --------------------